Case Studies

 This is the first large-scale solar power facility project undertaken in Australia for both companies and, to date, the largest solar power facility in the country led by a Japanese company.
 To mark this major milestone, the Consul General of Japan in Brisbane, Queensland State Government officials, and executives from ENEOS and Sojitz planned to attend the opening ceremony and reception.

-ENEOS selected JTB from several potential candidates because of our experience in bringing attention to detail to a degree that only a Japanese company could provide, and because of our handling of VIPs including state government officials and consul generals.
+ENEOS selected JTB from multiple candidates due to its proven expertise in international corporate events and its attention to detail rooted in Japanese service standards, and because of our handling of VIPs including state government officials and consul generals.

 After several revisions and proposals, a plan was formalized about four months before the opening ceremony.
-With such a short time frame, JTB Australia had to confirm the availability of guests, procure and store equipment and supplies, and secure transportation to and from the site.
+Within a limited timeframe, JTB Australia was required to manage guest availability, logistics, and transportation as part of comprehensive corporate event management.
 Edenvale Solar Park, where the opening ceremony was to be held, was a four-hour drive from Brisbane, the state capital of Queensland.
-Unlike urban areas, the remote location meant a lack of nearby facilities.
+Unlike urban settings, the remote venue presented challenges commonly seen in corporate events in Australia held outside major cities.

 Procuring equipment and supplies for the opening ceremony was a particularly challenging hurdle.
 The inaccessible location from the city and unsuitable delivery and local purchasing options meant there was uncertainty whether the necessary equipment and supplies, from tents down to ribbon cutting sets, could be arranged and set up by the deadline.

-We were also requested to organize an opening ceremony and reception that “creates a sense of connection between Japan and Australia.”
+The client also requested an opening ceremony that would reflect strong Japan–Australia ties through thoughtful cross-border event management.
 Therefore, it was important that we delivered a uniquely Japanese event within the limited time and supplies available.

 • Arranging travel arrangements for guests, including VIPs